 A significant part of our growth strategy involves acquiring companies with complementary product lines, customers or other capabilities.
-For example, (i) in 2000, we acquired FabTech, Inc., a wafer fabrication company, in order to have our own wafer manufacturing capabilities, (ii) in 2006, we acquired Anachip Corp. as an entry into the analog market, (iii) in 2006, we acquired the net operating assets of APD Semiconductor, Inc. and (iv) in 2008, we acquired Zetex plc.
-While we do not currently have any agreements or commitments in place with respect to any material acquisitions, we are in various stages of preliminary discussions, and we intend to continue to expand and diversify our operations by making further acquisitions.
+For example, (i) in 2000, we acquired FabTech, Inc., a wafer fabrication company, in order to have our own wafer manufacturing capabilities, (ii) in 2006, we acquired Anachip Corp. as an entry into the analog market, (iii) in 2006, we acquired the net operating assets of APD Semiconductor, Inc., (iv) in 2008, we acquired Zetex plc., (v) in 2011, we acquired over 50% of the outstanding common stock of Eris Technology Corporation, (vi) also in 2011, we acquired Power Analog Microelectronics, Inc., and (vii) on December 26, 2012, we entered into an Agreement and Plan of Merger with BCD Semiconductor Manufacturing Limited and expect the acquisition to close late in the first quarter or early in the second quarter of 2013.
+In addition, from time to time, we may be in various stages of discussions with potential acquisition targets as we intend to continue to expand and diversify our operations by making further acquisitions.
 However, we may be unsuccessful in identifying suitable acquisition candidates, or we may be unable to consummate a desired acquisition.
 To the extent we do make acquisitions, if we are unsuccessful in integrating these companies or their operations or product lines with our operations, or if integration is more difficult than anticipated, we may experience disruptions that could have a material adverse effect on our business, results of operations and financial condition.
 In addition, we may not realize all of the benefits we anticipate from any such acquisitions.
 Some of the risks that may affect our ability to integrate or realize any anticipated benefits from acquisitions that we may make include those associated with:

-- unexpected losses of key employees or customers of the acquired company; - · bringing the acquired company's standards, processes, procedures and controls into conformance with our operations; - · coordinating our new product and process development; - hiring additional management and other critical personnel; - increasing the scope, geographic diversity and complexity of our operations; - · difficulties in consolidating facilities and transferring processes and know-how; - difficulties in reducing costs of the acquired entity's business; - · diversion of management's attention from the management of our business; and - · adverse effects on existing business relationships with customers.
+- > unexpected losses of key employees or customers of the acquired company; - > bringing the acquired company's standards, processes, procedures and controls into conformance with our operations; - coordinating our new product and process development; - hiring additional management and other critical personnel; - > increasing the scope, geographic diversity and complexity of our operations; - difficulties in consolidating facilities and transferring processes and know-how; - difficulties in reducing costs of the acquired entity's business; - > diversion of management's attention from the management of our business; and - > adverse effects on existing business relationships with customers.